 Purified monoclonal antibody supplied in PBS with 0.09% (W/V) sodium azide.
-This antibody is purified through a protein G column, eluted with high and low pH buffers and neutralized immediately, followed by dialysis against PBS.
+This antibody is purified through a protein G column, followed by dialysis against PBS.

 Maintain refrigerated at 2-8°C for up to 6 months.
 For long term storage store at -20°C in small aliquots to prevent freeze-thaw cycles.